War crimes of the Wehrmacht: Other orders

 The pitiful hordes on the other side are nothing but felons who are driven by alcohol and the [commissars'] threat of pistols at their heads ...
 They are nothing but a bunch of assholes! ...
 Having encountered these Bolshevik hordes and having seen how they live has made a lasting impression on me.
 Everyone, even the last doubter, knows today that the battle against these sub-humans, who've been whipped into a frenzy by the Jews, was not only necessary but came in the nick of time.
 Our Führer has saved Europe from certain chaos.

-The order was in line with the interests of the Wehrmacht command, which was eager to secure logistical facilities and routes behind the front line for the divisions on the Eastern Front.
+The order was in line with the interests of the German High Command, which was eager to secure logistical facilities and routes behind the front line for the divisions on the Eastern Front.

 In October 1941, the commander of the 12th Infantry Division sent out a directive saying "the carrying of information is mostly done by youngsters in the ages of 11–14" and that "as the Russian is more afraid of the truncheon than of weapons, flogging is the most advisable measure for interrogation".
 The Nazis at the beginning of the war banned sexual relations between Germans and foreign slave workers.
 In accordance to these new racial laws issued by the Nazis; in November 1941, the commander of the 18th Panzer Division warned his soldiers not to have sex with "sub-human" Russian women, and ordered that any Russian women found having sex with a German soldier was to be handed over to the SS to be executed at once.

 A decree ordered on 20 February 1942 declared that sexual intercourse between a German woman and a Russian worker or prisoner of war would result in the latter being punished by the death penalty.
 During the war, hundreds of Polish and Russian men were found guilty of "race defilement" for their relations with German women and were executed.

 The Night and Fog Decree, issued by Hitler in 1941 and disseminated along with a directive from Keitel, was operated within the conquered territories in the West (Belgium, France, Luxembourg, Norway, Denmark and the Netherlands).
 The decree allowed those "endangering German security" to be seized and made to disappear without trace.
 Keitel's directive stated that "efficient intimidation can only be achieved either by capital punishment or by measures by which the relatives of the criminal and the population do not know his fate."